 The army has imposed an all-day curfew and turned off mobile phone services to undermine the fighters and restrict people’s movements, leading to food shortages in some places, Reuters said.

 The curfew will be relaxed in the next couple of days to allow residents to leave the area, security officials said.

 Military also said that surveillance of the territory of the air raids is being carried out by own aerial surveillance platforms.

-Expecting an escalation of violence, two-thirds of families have fled from the ethnic Pashtun region, residents told the agency, many heading for neighbouring Afghanistan, where they have relatives.
+Expecting an escalation of violence, two-thirds of families have fled from the ethnic Pashtun region, residents told Reuters, many heading for neighbouring Afghanistan, where they have relatives.

 After the Karachi attack, public opinion also appears to have swung in favour of a military operation, even if military action in North Waziristan means a higher risk of revenge attacks by the Pakistani Taliban outside the tribal region.